DuncanWilder/BooleanSearchParser/README.md

 ## Todo
 - [x] Handle the * character
-- [ ] Turn into a package that can be pulled in via composer
+- [x] Turn into a package that can be pulled in via composer
-- [ ] Move tests over to PHP Unit
+- [x] Move tests over to PHP Unit
+- [ ] Add custom priority settings (currently its OR>AND>NOT)
+- [ ] Add optional word stemmer [like the one used here](https://github.com/ovaistariq/FULLTEXT-search-utility)

 ## Simple Examples